cg2021c/threejs-presentation-vincent-dan-teman-teman/Ammo.JS/README.md

 ![P2P Constraint](./images/P2P.png)

 #### Hinge Constraints

 Hinge constraint/ Revolute joint restricts two additional angular degrees of freedom, so the body can only rotate around one axis, the hinge axis.
 This can be useful to represent doors or wheels rotating around one axis.

 ![Hinge Constraint](./images/Hinge.png)

 #### Slider Constraints

 The slider constraint allows the body to rotate around one axis and translate along this axis.

 ![Slider Constraint](./images/Slider.png)

 #### Cone Twist Constraints

 This is a special point to point constraint that adds cone and twist axis limits. x-axis serves as a twist axis.
 This is useful for making joints like the upper arm’s joint.

+---
+## Coding and Explanation

+To demonstrate the Physical Simulation using Three.js and Ammo.js, Follow this 4 ~~SUPERHARD~~ Simple Steps!